 Life is an opportunity for exploration.
-But not everyone answers the spiritual call to investigate consciousness.
-We are designed for the journey from awake and aware to enlightened.
+But not everyone answers the spiritual call to investigate the inner world of consciousness.
+That’s sad because we have the potential for the journey from awake and aware to enlightened.
 Some people are awake but not aware.
-The journey of awakening is the path to enlightenment.
 Are you up to this challenge?

 Life presents us each with a unique experience and opportunity.
-This experience is short for some, and others have many years.
-You can be alive and spend all of your life comfortable staying within the boundaries of your default states of consciousness.
+The experience of life is short for some, and others have many years.
+You can be alive and spend all of your life comfortably within the boundaries of your default states of consciousness.
 For many others, this is not enough.
 They need to explore and grow.

 Walking The Path